 Canyon might be best known for its carbon fibre races bikes like the Ultimate and Aeroad, but it does a nice line of aluminium bikes, and they offer excellent value for money.
 The Endurace is the company’s distance and comfort orientated model, with a taller front end and larger volume tyres to provide more comfort.
 The range starts from just £799 for full Shimano Tiagra drivetrain with Mavic Aksium wheels and Continental Grand Prix SL tyres.
 A lot of bike for not a lot of cash.

 Another big bike brand investing in top-end aluminium is further proof that there is plenty of life in the material.
 The Emonda ALR is named after the superlight Emonda carbon fibre race bike and features a frame that weighs in at just 1,050g.
 That’s for a size 56.
 Very impressive.
 It’s made from 300 Series Aluminium (whatever that is) with Invisible Weld Technology that is a process claimed by Trek to save weight.
-The 2018 Emonda ALR 6, above, comes with the full 2018 Shimano Ultegra group and Bontrager Aeolus Comp Tubeless Ready aero wheels.
+The 2019 Emonda ALR 5, above, comes with the full new Shimano 105 R7000 group and Bontrager Affinity Tubeless Ready wheels.

 Finally, there is the Cannondale CAAD12, the latest aluminium road bike from the company that was in the vanguard of developing and popularising aluminium right through the 1980s and '90s , and now offers the CAAD12 with a choice of discs or rim brakes.
 The previous CAAD10 was a highly regarded aluminium frame, light and stiff enough for racing and comfortable enough for the long jaunt, and it did a lot to promote the virtue of aluminium frames over more expensive carbon rivals.

 Well the CAAD12 is a complete update with an even lighter frame (the disc version is 206g lighter, the calliper rim brake frame is 52g lighter) with other changes focused in increasing stiffness in the head tube and bottom bracket, as well as eking out more compliance.
 Smoother, lighter and stiffer than the previous model.
-You can get a Shimano Dura-Ace bike with hydraulic disc brakes for £3,499.99, but the 2018 range starts with the £1,099 CAAD12 Tiagra (rim brake) and we've even found a 2017 Ultegra model available with a 30% discount if you happen to take a 56cm frame.
+You can get a Shimano Dura-Ace bike with hydraulic disc brakes for £3,500, but the 2019 range starts with the rim-braked £1,100 CAAD12 Tiagra.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.